IAC has effectively become the go-to for most modern infrastructure, given the scale and complexities involved in managing everything manually.

 Scanning and auditing your attack surface is the most important task to consider when using IACs.

-ASR helps you to prevent attacks before they happen, by letting you visualize your entire network infrastructure, receive custom alerts when new assets are added, check SSL certificates expirations, detect open database ports, unveil remote access points, and much more.
+ASI helps you to prevent attacks before they happen, by letting you visualize your entire network infrastructure, receive custom alerts when new assets are added, check SSL certificates expirations, detect open database ports, unveil remote access points, and much more.

 Terrascan is a compliance and security violation scanner for your IAC.
 It’s a free, open-source tool as well.